Summary

-Carver 4-County Museum
+Carver 4-County Museum Inc

 Dear Friends:

 Welcome to The Carver Center campus in Rapidan where the Carver 4-County Museum is housed in the original library of the historic George Washington Carver Regional High School (GWCRHS).
+We are excited to again participate in GiveLOCAL Piedmont.

-Before we tell you about the other exciting things happening with us, let us first remind you of our mission and values.
+Before we tell you about the exciting things happening with us, let us first remind you of our mission and values.

 Our mission is to document, celebrate and share the educational, social, cultural and military history and accomplishments of students, faculty and administrators of George Washington Carver Regional High School, the only institution of secondary education that served minority children in the four-county region of Culpeper, Madison, Orange and Rappahannock counties from 1948-1968.